Indian Letters home and WWI censorship

 Held by the British Library are rafts of documents from this time including a collection of digitized copies, available to view online of the “Reports of the Censor of Indian Mails in France”, these covering from 1814 to 1918 and include the censored sections of Indian letters home, to and from England and to other troops serving in the trenches.

-Project volunteers are now working through thousands of pages of these monthly reports for any references to the New Forest and the surrounding area.
+New Forest Remembers WWI project volunteers worked their way through thousands of pages of these monthly reports for any references to the New Forest and the surrounding area.

 Here is one of the first items found: